Arbitration involves different rules and procedures than typical litigation.

 A non-binding decision gives the parties insight into how the facts of their case look to a neutral third party.
 Although the losing party might feel inclined to reject the arbitration order, it may also help them see the writing on the wall.
 Having learned that their case isn’t as strong as they hoped, a losing party may accept the arbitration decision to avoid incurring more court costs.
 At the very least, it may put the parties in a better position to negotiate a settlement after realigning their expectations.

-How Can a Lawyer Help Me in Arbitration?
+How Can a Lawyer Help Me in Arbitration in Michigan?

 Even though arbitration may seem like something you can handle yourself, a lawyer can play an important role in protecting your rights.
 Remember that the results of arbitration are usually unappealable, and with binding arbitration, the decision is final.
 With only one bite at the apple, an arbitration proceeding is not something you want to improvise.